Facelift in Memphis, TN

 Dr. Langsdon is a pioneer in facial plastic surgery.
 He developed techniques which revolutionized contouring improvements in saggy necks.
 He has continually improved his SMMS (or submental muscular medialization and suspension) technique over many years and was the first to publish his technique in 2012, then again in 2013 and with statistical results in 2018.
 The technique has been adopted by many other leading facelift surgeons throughout the world.

 What Areas of the Face Does a Facelift Improve?

-facelift treats only the lower face, jowls, and upper neck.
-Other procedures may be recommended to improve the eyelids, eyebrows, forehead, or mid-cheek.
+A facelift treats only the lower face, jowls, and upper neck.
+Another surgical procedure may be recommended to improve the eyelids, eyebrows, forehead, or mid-cheek.
 Contrary to popular belief, wrinkles cannot be “pulled out” with a facelift, and areas of facial deflation (the groove between the eyes and upper cheek, the folds along the sides of the mouth, and cheek depressions) cannot be eradicated with a facelift.
 While the facelift can help soften the appearance of deep wrinkles around the mouth, a facelift is more effective in restoring tone and contour to the lower facial features like the jaw and the neck.

 After a facelift, patients with sagging skin around the jaw and the neck can look forward to a more contoured jawline and a sleeker, smoother neck.